Narimm/OpenVPMS/openvpms-release/src/doc/readme.txt

 1.1 Requirements
 - OpenVPMS requires the following to be installed:

-  - Java Platform, Standard Edition 7 or higher
+  - Java Platform, Standard Edition 7.
     The Java Runtime Environment (JRE) is the minimum requirement.
     See http://www.oracle.com/technetwork/java/javase/downloads/index.html

+    NOTE: Java 8 is not yet supported.

-  - MySQL 5.1.53 or higher
+  - MySQL 5.1.x or 5.5.x
+    Version 5.1.53 is the minimum requirement.

     See http://dev.mysql.com/downloads/mysql/5.1.html

     Download the MySQL Community Server 'Generally Available (GA) Release'